Nathan Smith (ice hockey, born 1998): Playing career

 On March 21, 2022, Smith's NHL rights were traded by the Jets, along with the contract of Bryan Little, to the Arizona Coyotes in exchange for a 2022 fourth-round draft pick.
 At the conclusion of his junior season, Smith was immediately signed by the Coyotes to a two-year, entry-level contract on April 11, 2022.
 One day later on April 12, 2022, Smith made his NHL debut against the New Jersey Devils.
 He registered his first NHL point setting up a Nick Ritchie goal in a 5–3 loss to the Carolina Hurricanes on April 19.
 He scored his first NHL goal on April 20 against Kevin Lankinen in a 4–3 overtime loss to the Chicago Blackhawks.
 He finished the season with Arizona playing in ten games, scoring two goals and four points.

 Smith spent the majority of the 2022–23 season with the Coyotes' American Hockey League (AHL) affiliate, the Tucson Roadrunners.
 He was recalled by Arizona in March.
 He appeared in four games before being sent back to the Roadrunners.
 In the offseason, Smith signed on a one-year, two-way contract with Arizona on July 8.
 Smith was assigned to the AHL at the start of the 2023–24 season.
 He spent the entire season in Tucson, scoring 12 goals and 31 points in 60 games.
 He also appeared in one playoff game in the 2024 Calder Cup playoffs.

 As an unrestricted free agent following the 2023–24 season, Smith signed a one-year, two-way contract with the Vancouver Canucks on July 1, 2024.
 During training camp, Smith went unclaimed on waivers and was assigned to Vancouver's AHL affiliate, the Abbotsford Canucks for the 2024–25 season.

+After helping Abbotsford to the Calder Cup, Smith left the Canucks organization as a free agent.
+Remaining un-signed leading into the season, Smith was belatedly signed to a two-year AHL contract with the Charlotte Checkers, affiliate to the Florida Panthers, on December 11, 2025.